Laughing-q/dwmblocks/README.md

 # for notify-send
 sudo pacman -S dunst
 echo "dunst &" >> ~/.xinitrc

+# for brightness, cause xbacklight not work for me
+yay -S light-git
 ```
 The command such as `ranger` or `bpytop` running in the background can not find the variable added in my `.zshrc` configuration file.